nostradomus/LabTools_Analogue-input-slider-panel/laser-cutting-files/README.md

 When using another thickness, the length of the srews and bolts should be adapted.

 The .cdr-files have been created with CorelDraw, and have been optimized for [Trotec laser and engraving machines](https://www.troteclaser.com/en/).
+The .svg-files contain the same drawings (created with [free InkScape](https://inkscape.org)), and might be better for processing in [open-hardware laser-cutting machines](https://onlfait.ch/fablab/services/machines/).

 Three different RGB-colors have been used :

  - black : engraving
  - red : internal cut-outs